-One cool afternoon, the Wurst had the chance to catch up with one of the deaf boys who hangs out in the center and asks you to sign his petition.
+One cool afternoon, the Wurst had the chance to chat with one of the deaf boys who hangs out in the center and asks you to sign his petition.

 Tell us a little about yourself.